CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 </tr>
 <tr class="even">
 <td align="left">stopWhenInvalid</td>
-<td align="left">Determine if the engine should stop when a validation rule fails.</td>
+<td align="left">Globally determine if the engine should stop when a validation rule fails.
+This is mainly to validate and fix the source table.
+When set to FALSE, validation rules can still be individually set so that the engine stop when when they resolve to FALSE.</td>
 <td align="left">TRUE/FALSE</td>
 <td align="left">TRUE</td>
 <td align="left">FALSE</td>